Neurotransmitters and their Role in Addiction and Substance Abuse

 What Actions do Neurotransmitters Transmit?

-Modulatory action: these neurotransmitters impact how other chemical messengers function.
-How cells interact at the synopsis is adjusted, and they are able to influence a larger number of neurons at once.
+- Modulatory action: these neurotransmitters impact how other chemical messengers function.
+How cells interact at the synapse is adjusted, and they are able to influence a larger number of neurons at once.

 Amino acid Neurotransmitters